Arduino ILI9341 Touchscreen Tutorial: XPT2046 Wiring, Graphics, Calibration & UI

 You can also use a proper logic level shifter, which provides cleaner, more reliable signals.

-Wiring the XPT2046 Touch Controller with Arduino
+Wiring the XPT2046 Touch Controller to Arduino

 The touchscreen controller (XPT2046) also uses SPI, but both devices can share the same SPI bus.
 You only need a separate Chip Select (CS) for the touch controller.